Stable set polytopes and their 1-skeleta: Introduction

 \item We investigate how the class of $0/1$-polytopes whose edges satisfy our characterization is situated within the hierarchy of $0/1$-polytopes.
 We show that this class is properly contained in the class of all $0/1$-polytopes and that it properly contains the stable set polytopes, the matroid basis polytopes, and the matroid independent set polytopes (see Figure~\ref{inclusions-polytope-classes} and the results of Section~\ref{hierarchy}).
 We also characterize the intersection of the class of stable set polytopes and the class of independent set polytopes of matroids.
+Finally, the family of simplicial complex polytopes (see Section~\ref{sec:SCP}) provides examples of $0/1$-polytopes not always satisfying criterion (E) as given in Section \ref{hierarchy}.

 \item In Section~\ref{section-on-the-diameter}, we study the Hirsch conjecture as it pertains to our setting.
-Recall that the \emph{Hirsch conjecture} asserts that the diameter of every $d$-dimensional convex polytope $P$ with $n$ facets is at most $n - d$ (see Section~\ref{section-on-the-diameter} for definitions).
+Recall that the \emph{Hirsch conjecture} asserts that the diameter of every $d$-dimensional (convex) polytope with $n$ facets is at most $n - d$ (see Section~\ref{section-on-the-diameter} for definitions).
 It is related to the \emph{travelling salesman problem} and the \emph{simplex method} as it provides an easy-to-compute bound on the minimum distance between any two vertices.
-Although the Hirsch conjecture is false in general~\cite{Santos2012}, it is true for $0/1$-polytopes~\cite{Naddef1989}, and we prove an improvement on this bound for some of the polytopes we study here. \end{enumerate}
+Although the Hirsch conjecture is false in general~\cite{Santos2012}, it is true for $0/1$-polytopes~\cite{Naddef1989}, and we provide an improvement on this bound for some of the polytopes we study here.